Who to Contact for Support

 Contact your local student services professional for help with:

 - filing an academic appeal or student grievance

 - questions about administrative procedures, incompletes

 - difficulty with another student

-- problems that you have not been able to resolve with your mentor or an administrative office; a list of contacts for local centers and programs is available, along with a brief explanation of the process for resolving student problems.
+- problems that you have not been able to resolve with your mentor or an administrative office; a list of contacts by region or program is available, along with a brief explanation of the process for resolving student problems.

 Contact your local director of academic support for help with:

 - study skills (critical thinking, time management, and more).